- How is lymphoma of the skin treated?

 When a cancer comes back after treatment it is called recurrent or relapsed.
 In general, if a skin lymphoma comes back it tends to be in the skin.
 If this is the case, skin-directed therapies that haven’t been used yet may be effective.

-Some skin lymphomas eventually spread to lymph nodes and internal organs as well.
+Some skin lymphomas eventually spread inside the body as well.
 Often, lymph nodes are the first site of relapse.
-After that, it may spread to internal organs such as the liver, spleen, and bone marrow.
-Chemotherapy is often used in this situation, especially if the patient has not yet received chemotherapy.
-Other drugs, such as romidepsin (Istodax), bortezomib (Velcade), alemtuzumab (Campath), and denileukin diftitox (Ontak), may also be options at the time of relapse.
+After that, it may spread to organs such as the liver, spleen, and bone marrow.
+Different types of systemic treatments may be helpful in this situation.
+Chemotherapy is often used, especially if the patient hasn’t had chemo before.
+Depending on the type of lymphoma, other drugs, such as vorinostat (Zolinza), romidepsin (Istodax), alemtuzumab (Campath), and denileukin diftitox (Ontak), might also be options for a relapse.
 A stem cell transplant may be another option at some point.

 Advanced skin lymphomas are very hard to cure.
 Different systemic treatments may be effective for some time.
-But in general, with each type of treatment that is tried, the next treatment has a smaller chance of being helpful.
+But in general, the more treatments a person has had, the less likely it is that the next treatment will be helpful.
 If the lymphoma improves with later treatments, it often comes back sooner than it did before.
 Over time, treatments tend to provide less benefit, but they can still cause side effects.

-At some point, a person may want to consider trying to relieve the symptoms of the lymphoma, rather than trying to get rid of it with more aggressive treatments that have a very small chance of success.
+One option might be to consider clinical trials of newer treatments that work in new ways.
+But at some point, a person might want to think about treatments aimed more at relieving the symptoms of the lymphoma, rather than trying to get rid of it with more aggressive treatments that have a very small chance of success.
 This approach is called palliative care.

-For example, when lymph nodes become enlarged, they may press on nerves and cause pain.
-Radiation therapy to these areas may help relieve the pain and can be used if radiation has not previously been given to this area of the body.
+For example, if lymph nodes enlarge, they can press on nerves and cause pain.
+Radiation therapy to these areas can often help relieve the pain.
 Treatment with appropriate pain medicines is also important.
 Help with pain treatment from a palliative care team may be required.

-Some symptoms from lymphoma may result from low blood counts.
+Some lymphoma symptoms can result from low blood counts.
 Fatigue may be caused by low red blood cell counts (anemia).
 Sometimes blood transfusions may be used to increase the number of red blood cells and help a person feel better.
-Low white blood cell counts (from chemotherapy or from the lymphoma itself) may lead to infections.
+Low white blood cell counts (from chemotherapy or from the lymphoma itself) can lead to infections.
 Certain drugs such as G-CSF (Neupogen) or GM-CSF (Leukine) may be used to increase the white blood cell count.

-For more information on dealing with lymphoma that is no longer responding to treatment, see the section, “If treatment of lymphoma of the skin is no longer working.”
+For more on dealing with lymphoma that is no longer responding to treatment, see the section “If treatment of lymphoma of the skin is no longer working.”